-TXFF 2016 is shaping up to be even better.
-We will have activities for the kids, special guests, great silent auction items, fun raffle items, Lone Survivor and TXFF swag and, of course, more great musical entertainment.
-The 2016 Festival will take place May 28 & 29 at the permanent home of Texas Frog Fest; 1609 State Hwy 87 in Crystal Beach, TX 77650.
+TXFF 2017 is shaping up to be even better.
+We will have activities for the kids, great silent auction items, fun raffle items, Lone Survivor and TXFF swag and, of course, more great musical entertainment.
+The 2017 Festival will take place May 27 & 28 at the permanent home of Texas Frog Fest; 1609 State Hwy 87 in Crystal Beach, TX 77650.

 There are one-day and two-day general admission tickets available for purchase and discounted tickets for children under 10 years of age.
 Tickets can also be purchased at the gate the day of the event.
 Additionally, you can purchase VIP tickets and rentals tickets for small tents, VIP tents, on-site camping, RV parking and VIP RV parking.

 All of the proceeds from this event go directly to the Lone Survivor Foundation for the purpose of operating and maintaining the Crystal Beach retreat facility.
 Through your attendance at the Texas Frog Fest you will be supporting our soldiers, and their families, as they learn to cope with effects that combat has had on their minds and bodies.